Ecommerce business models of all types are thriving. Sales from online stores are expected to increase 385% this decade.

 B2B and B2C are fairly intuitive concepts for most of us, but the idea of C2C is different.
 What does a consumer-to-consumer ecommerce business look like?

 Created by the rise of the ecommerce sector and growing consumer confidence in online business, these ecommerce websites allow customers to trade, buy, and sell items in exchange for a small commission paid to the site.
 Opening a C2C site takes careful planning.

 Despite the obvious success of platforms like eBay and Craigslist, numerous other auction and classified sites (the main arenas for C2C) have opened and quickly closed due to unsustainable models.

 C2B is another model most people don’t immediately think of, but that is growing in prevalence.
-This online commerce business is when the consumer sells goods or services to businesses, and is roughly equivalent to a sole proprietorship serving a larger business.
+This online shopping business is when the consumer sells goods or services to businesses, and is roughly equivalent to a sole proprietorship serving a larger business.

 Reverse auctions, service provision sites like UpWork, and several common blog monetization strategies like affiliate marketing or Google AdSense also fall under this heading.